MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d11/d3d11-graphics-programming-guide-effects-set-state.md

-<span data-ttu-id="7ff81-116">In terzo luogo, usare i metodi Update per impostare il valore delle variabili nell'applicazione nelle variabili di effetto.</span><span class="sxs-lookup"><span data-stu-id="7ff81-116">Third, use the update methods to set the value of the variables in the application in the effect variables.</span></span>
+<span data-ttu-id="a7137-117">In terzo modo, usare i metodi update per impostare il valore delle variabili nell'applicazione nelle variabili di effetto.</span><span class="sxs-lookup"><span data-stu-id="a7137-117">Third, use the update methods to set the value of the variables in the application in the effect variables.</span></span>

 ```